Get News & Updates Directly To Your Inbox

 Gardening – Working in the garden is probably one of the best activities you can do around the house.
 Both digging and weeding exercise the legs.
 Carrying bags of dirt tones and strengthens arms.
 Depending on how long you work, there’s also some heart benefits.
 And let’s not forget the benefits of fresh air.

 Cleaning the bathroom or kitchen – OK, it’s not the same as going to a fancy gym.
 Think of the elbow grease you use scrubbing the kitchen floor as a substitute for lifting weights.
 Maybe throw in a bear crawl as you move across the floor.

-Vacuuming the house – if you’re just slowly dragging then vacuum cleaner around then you’re missing a great opportunity.
+Vacuuming the house – If you’re just slowly dragging the vacuum cleaner around, then you’re missing a great opportunity.
 Add a few lunges and dance moves while getting the dust up.
-Or, if you’re willing to be a little silly, try standing on one leg!

-Remember: almost any household chore can be turned into a form of exercise.
-Just don’t practice your Zumba moves while you’re on the step ladder!
+Remember, almost any household chore can be a form of exercise.
+Just don’t practice any trick moves while you’re on the step ladder!